22 Bishopsgate: Initial construction

-In March 2012 the project was halted until at least early 2013, due to problems regarding the pre-let.
+In March 2012 the project was halted until at least early 2013, due to problems regarding the pre-let (an agreement, important to secure financing during construction of large commercial projects, to enter into a lease at a date in the future).
 In December 2012 a settlement offered by Arab Investments to contractors Brookfield Multiplex paved the way for construction to resume "potentially very soon".
 However, in February 2013 it was reported that the part-built skyscraper could be demolished and rebuilt from scratch based on a less expensive scheme.
 The following month it was understood that several architects had submitted bids to re-design The Pinnacle, including Ken Shuttleworth, the co-designer of 30 St Mary Axe.

 In April 2013 it was suggested that The Pinnacle would not restart construction under its original design.
 However, by December 2013, after an extensive design review, alterations to the interior floor plans were made but the costly exterior was retained with no significant changes.

 Sale and redesign

 In February 2015 the site was acquired by a consortium led by Axa Real Estate in a deal worth £550 million.
 The building was completely redesigned and a new application for planning permission was submitted in summer 2015 following consultation.
 That application was approved in November 2015.
 The concrete central core of the original design was completely removed by December 2015, and construction of the new building commenced in January 2016.

 The new building, renamed as 22 Bishopsgate, is planned to be 278 m tall with 62 storeys.
 It is estimated the tower will provide approximately 120000 m2 of office space and 4000 m2 for restaurants, retail outlets and viewing galleries.

 During the EU Referendum campaign, the developer, Axa, had stated that while they were "committed to the development", they may "revisit the options" if there was a vote to leave the EU.
 However, despite the leave vote on 23 June, construction continued.

 In November 2016, a new planning application was submitted which slightly altered the design of the proposed building, as well as reducing its height by 23 metres and to 59 floors to allow for "a cleaner, more elegant resolution to the top of the building in the context of air-traffic control constraints".
 The application was approved in February 2017.
 However, these plans were withdrawn, with the developer confirming that the 62-storey, 278 m scheme will be built.

 During 2017, a suspended girder from the 22 Bishopsgate site struck nearby Leadenhall Tower.
 Severfield was the steel frame subcontractor to Multiplex's Bishopsgate site.
 Nobody was hurt.